 Immediately following this explanation Jesus said something startling.
 He told His disciples, "but ye know him."
 How could the disciples know the promised "Comforter, which is the Holy Spirit" (v.
-26),\ if Jesus had not yet prayed for the gift, and it evidently had not yet been given?
+26), if Jesus had not yet prayed for the gift, and it evidently had not yet been given?
 John stated, "the Holy Spirit was not yet given; because that Jesus was not yet glorified" (John 7:39).

 Jesus explained, "ye know him; for [or because] he dwelleth with you, and shall be in you" (John 14:17).
 Who was dwelling with the disciples?
 Jesus Christ!
 Jesus explained that soon this Person who was dwelling with them would be in them.
 It certainly would be better for the Comforter to dwell in the disciples rather than dwelling outside of them.
 That is exactly what Jesus said a short time later.
-In the same discourse, Jesus said, "I tell you the truth; It is exseeth him not, neither knoweth him: but pedient [profitable] for you that I go
+In the same discourse, Jesus said, "I tell you the truth; It is expedient [profitable] for you that I go

-\ Every time in the Bible where you find the term, "Holy Ghost," it should have been translated "Holy Spirit."
-Sometimes the translators of the Bible chose to translate πνευμα αγιον (pneuma hagion) into "Holy Ghost," and other times they translated the same phrase as "Holy Spirit" (Luke 11:13).
+^{} Every time in the Bible where you find the term, "Holy Ghost," it should have been translated "Holy Spirit."
+Sometimes the translators of the Bible chose to translate $\pi \nu \epsilon \nu \mu \alpha \alpha \nu (pneuma\ hagion)$ into "Holy Ghost," and other times they translated the same phrase as "Holy Spirit" (Luke 11:13).
 Holy Spirit is the most accurate translation, and I will use it throughout this article, including in the Bible verses I quote.

-away: for if I go not away, the Comforter some wonderful news.
-He tells them will not come unto you; but if I depart, I will send him unto you" (John 16:7).
+away: for if I go not away, the Comforter will not come unto you; but if I depart, I will send him unto you" (John 16:7).

-be better off if He left them, went to His Father, and sent the Comforter to dwell in them.
-He also pointed out that the coming of the Comforter depended upon His departure, and glorification. earth as a man, it was not possible for this promised Comforter to come to live in the disciples.
+Jesus said that His disciples would be better off if He left them, went to His Father, and sent the Comforter to dwell in them.
+He also pointed out that the coming of the Comforter depended upon His departure, and glorification.
+As long as Christ was living on the earth as a man, it was not possible for this promised Comforter to come to live in the disciples.